• Home

 The second stop on your Belize itinerary is more of an experience than a specific location, but it is guaranteed to be one of the highlights of your trip!

 When I said we wanted to do something a bit different and unique during our two weeks in Belize, this is what we came up with.
-A 3-day, 2-night tour with Ragga Sailing Adventures, sailing through the Caribbean, camping on remote cayes, snorkelling and spearfish on the Belize Barrier Reef with an epic crew!
+A 3-day, 2-night tour with Ragga Sailing Adventures, sailing through the Caribbean, camping on remote cayes, snorkelling and spearfishing on the Belize Barrier Reef with an epic crew!

 RAGGA SAILING ADVENTURES ACCOMMODATION 🛏️